Samuel Rodriguez: Political activity

 During the George W. Bush administration, Rodriguez advocated for bipartisan discussion on immigration reform.
-He was brought in as an advisor to President Bush and later also served in an advisory capacity for Presidents Obama and Trump.
+He was brought in as an advisor to Bush and later also served in an advisory capacity for Presidents Obama and Trump.
 He participated in President Obama’s 2009 inaugural prayer service at Saint Johns Episcopal Church, reading from the Gospel of Luke.
-As a spokesperson for Hispanic evangelicals, Rodriguez has been a featured speaker in White House and congressional meetings.
 He has served on the President's Advisory Council for the White House Office of Faith-Based and Neighborhood Partnerships initiative with the Fatherhood and Healthy Families Task Force and also on the Abortion Reduction Task Force (both under President Obama).

-Rodriguez was invited to offer readings and deliver an invocation at the inauguration of Donald Trump on January 20, 2017.
+Rodriguez delivered an invocation at the inauguration of Donald Trump on January 20, 2017.
 In his remarks, Rodriguez read from the Sermon on the Mount in Matthew 5.
 On Inauguration Day, Rodriguez was interviewed by CNN.
 Rodriguez met with Trump administration officials to discuss a comprehensive immigration reform measure that would provide a path to citizenship for undocumented immigrants.

-In a letter acquired by Politico in January 2017, Rodriguez was one of several evangelical leaders that pressed President Trump to reconsider the suspension of the refugee resettlement program that temporarily prevented refugees from several countries from emigrating to the U.S. The letter argued that the program provided a lifeline to many oppressed individuals and an opportunity for churches to minister to them.
+Rodriguez and other evangelical leaders signed a January 2017 letter pressing Trump to reconsider his suspension of a refugee resettlement program as that suspension prevented refugees from several countries from emigrating to the U.S. The letter argued that the program provided a lifeline to many oppressed individuals and an opportunity for churches to minister to them.

-On January 25, 2017, Rodriguez issued a statement indicating he agreed with President Trump that securing the U.S/Mexico border was vital for the safety of the U.S. He added that he opposed forcibly removing undocumented individuals and families already in the U.S. (with the exception of criminals and drug dealers).

 Also in 2017, Rodriguez was involved in a conversation at the White House with Jared Kushner and Ivanka Trump that led to the creation of the First Step Act, which helps to prevent individuals who have served time from returning to prison.
-At the onset of the COVID-19 pandemic, Rev. Rodriguez joined the Heritage Foundation as a spokesperson for the National Coronavirus Recovery Commission.
+At the onset of the COVID-19 pandemic, Rodriguez was a member of the Heritage Foundation's National Coronavirus Recovery Commission.

-Rev. Rodriguez signed an amicus brief on behalf of the NHCLC along with the Frederick Douglas Foundation, Dr. Alveda King, Deacon Keith Fournier, Esq., and the Roman Catholic Diocese of Tyler, which was cited in the historical Dobbs v.
-Jackson case that overturned Roe v.
-Wade in June 2022.
+During Donald Trump's second presidential administration, Rodriguez became a member of the White House Faith Office.
+He was among the group of faith leaders who laid hands on and prayed for Trump in the Oval Office on March 19, 2025.
+Rodriguez told the New York Times that through this the Faith Office, he and other faith leaders have had "unprecedented access" to the White House, resulting in "unparalleled commitment to affirming our Judeo-Christian value system".

+Board memberships

+Rodriquez is a member of the board of trustees of Oral Roberts University and part of the Global Council of evangelist group Empowered21.